-If media talk or write about your screening, and if attend, they will promote your screening and it will help to build a relationship with a voice in your local community.
+If media talk or write about your screening and attend, they will promote your screening and it will help to build a relationship with a voice in your local community.

 g.
-List your screening with on the Community Page with your local Christian radio station and local paper.
+List your screening on the Community Page with your local community radio station and local paper.

-Most local Christian radio stations have a community event or 'what's on' guide on their websites and which they talk about on air.
+Most local community radio stations have a community event or 'what's on' guide on their websites and which they talk about on air.
 Visit your local radio station website and take advantage of this free promotion.
+Give your radio station as much notice as possible.